 Couples Cathy and Carrie Smith and Don and Gale Henrichs joined forces to get more Black women into leadership positions in the cannabis industry.
 Sativah Sisters offers a range of cannabis-themed clothing, accessories, and home decor.

 The company also funds a scholarship for Black girls and women who want to get an education in areas that include computer science, video game design, animation, and illustration.

-Conclusion: Black-owned cannabis businesses
+Black-owned cannabis businesses are thriving!

 These are just a few of the innovative black-owned companies bringing new cannabis products and accessories to consumers all over the country.

 By pairing cannabis products with socially aware activism, they are working to decrease the stigma associated with cannabis and build up communities that have so far not benefited from the cannabis gold rush in the proportions they should.

 Keep an eye on these and other black-owned businesses in the cannabis field to see where they take their enterprises next.

 Disclaimer.
 The views and opinions expressed here are those of the authors.
 They do not purport to reflect the opinions or views of IdeasPlusBusiness.com.
 Any content provided by our bloggers or authors is of their opinion and is not intended to malign any organization, company, individual, or anyone or anything.

 For questions, inquiries and advert placements on the blog, please send an email to the Editor at ideasplusbusiness[at]gmail[dot]com.
 You can also follow IdeasPlusBusiness.com on Twitter here and like our page on Facebook here.
 This website contains affiliate links to some products and services.
 We may receive a commission for purchases made through these links at no extra cost to you.